Amelia5p/battleship/README.md

 ### Step 1:
 Log into Heroku.
 ### Step 2:
-Create new app.
+Create a new app.
 ### Step 3:
 Type in the name of the app, which must be unique to work.
 ### Step 4:
 Select your region.
 ### Step 5:
-Click 'Create App' button.
+Click the 'Create App' button.
 ### Step 6:
 Click on the settings tab and go to 'Configure Vars' section.
 ### Step 7: